w3f/polkadot-wiki/docs/learn/learn-nomination-pools.md

 your behalf.
 There are four permission options:

 - `Permissioned` (default): you need to claim and compound your rewards.
-- `PermissionlessCompound`: you grant permission to any other pool member to compound (claim and bond) your rewards on your behalf.
+- `PermissionlessCompound`: you grant permission to any other account to compound (claim and bond) your rewards on your behalf.
-- `PermissionlessWithdraw`: you grant permission to any other pool member to withdraw (claim and keep as a free balance) your rewards on your behalf.
+- `PermissionlessWithdraw`: you grant permission to any other account to withdraw (claim and keep as a free balance) your rewards on your behalf.
-- `PermissionlessAll`: you grant permission to any other pool member to compound or withdraw your rewards on your behalf.
+- `PermissionlessAll`: you grant permission to any other account to compound or withdraw your rewards on your behalf.

 Accounts not members of your pool will not be able to claim rewards on your behalf.